esoccer/DATA-150/README.md

 # DATA-150

 Hello!
 My name is Erika Hansen.
 I am a freshman from Yardley, PA (outside of Philly).
 I like to play soccer, work out, hike, and read.
-I am also an avid snowboarding and SCUBA diver!
+I am also an avid snowboarer and SCUBA diver!
 Right now I hope to major in biology and environmental science.

 ___